radiac/django-tagulous/README.txt

 If you have a straight form, `.m2m_save()` will be called automatically so you don't need to do anything else.

-The JavaScript code requires jQuery 1.4.3 or later.
-For convenience there is a bundled copy of jQuery 1.7.2 in the tagulous static directory.
-This is not included in public pages by default, but can be configured by changing the TAGULOUS_PUBLIC_JQUERY setting.
+The JavaScript code requires jQuery 1.7 or later.
+For convenience there is a bundled copy of jQuery in the tagulous static directory.
+This is included in public pages by default, but can be turned off by changing the TAGULOUS_PUBLIC_JQUERY setting to ``False``.

 Admin